the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/Complete_Dataset_Description.rst

    dataset available to users who can't or aren't interested in providing their own.
 Of specific importance here is the Connectivity Parcellation Mask, as well as a specification of hemisphere and cortical vs non-cortical regions.
-   If you are intetrested in contributing a dataset, please contact paupau.
+   If you are interested in contributing a dataset, please contact paupau.

  - Algorithm for calculating the region mapping, given a coregistered Cortex and ParcellationMask, including an "island" removal/correction mechanism to